ZestyTechnology/zesty-docs/docs/nimble_single/tuning.rst

 For the acceleration settings, let’s begin with a low setting and you can increase it later if you want to have a faster retraction.
 Again, the aim here is to move things as smoothly as possible.

-..note:: Suggested acceleration setting is 120 mm/sec2
+..
+Note:: Suggested acceleration setting is 120 mm/sec2

 Jerk value
 ----------

 Another aspect you need to reduce is the jerk value as it helps to move the gears and drive cable in a smooth way.
 The goal here is to get smooth motion, not harsh forced movements.
 After you adjust the jerk settings, we suggest you leave them as set and do not use them to tune the retraction.
 They have little if any measurable impact on print speed anyway.

-..note:: Suggested jerk or instant speed change setting is 1 mm/sec
+..
+Note:: Suggested jerk or instant speed change setting is 1 mm/sec

 Retraction speed
 ----------------

 For the normal extrusion and retraction settings in your slicer, please test the settings with the extruder multiplier set to 1 or 100% extrusion.
 Set the retraction speed to 30 mm/sec.
 This is the optimal retraction speed for PLA and should be the standard.
 You can increase retraction speed if you want to, but normally 30 mm/sec is perfect.

-..note:: Suggested retraction speed is 30 mm/sec
+..
+Note:: Suggested retraction speed is 30 mm/sec

 Tuning it all
 -------------